whadafunk/routerology/php_docker/php_docker.md

 ## Of course there are a couple of ways in which you can add those php module extensions:

 - Compile them using docker-php-ext-install, docker-php-ext-configure, docker-php-ext-enable
-- Install them using PECL
+- Install them using PECL; this needs docker-php-ext-enable
-- Using the mlocati script
+- Using the mlocati script; [php-extension-installer](https://github.com/mlocati/docker-php-extension-installer)

 ## From the above methods, maybe the mlocati script is the easiest one: